 Weight

-One of the significant reasons why jet skis are fast is due to their lightweight body.
+One of the significant reasons jet skis are fast is their lightweight body.
 The average weight of a jet ski is around 700 to 800 pounds, and it is compact enough to hold only a couple of people at a time.
-Thus, it even minimizes the extra weight of accessories and people to achieve faster acceleration.

-Apart from this, you can find many different types of jet skis in the market, ranging from Rec-Light and recreational models to performance and stand-up ones, depending on your use.
+Apart from this, you can find many types of jet skis in the market, ranging from Rec-Light and recreational models to performance and stand-up ones, depending on your use.

 Since bulky PWCs are dangerous on rough waters, opt for smaller versions for solo rides and a safe adrenaline rush.